top of page

 Vision impacts three major areas that define how we function day to day:

-• Attention & focus: Shallow scrolling trains distraction; deep reading builds endurance.
+• Attention & Focus: Shallow scrolling trains distraction; deep reading builds endurance.

-• Stress regulation: Narrow, screen-based vision elevates tension; panoramic vision calms the nervous system.
+• Stress Regulation: Narrow, screen-based vision elevates tension; panoramic vision calms the nervous system.

-• Movement control: Vision integrates with balance, coordination, and posture.
+• Movement Control: Vision integrates with balance, coordination, and posture.

 Common Signs Your Vision May Be Limiting You